 So what happens if that employee then decides to leave?
 A high turnover of employees can be a huge problem for a small business.
 The costs and time needed when hiring a new recruit to replace a top team member can be substantial.

 Encouraging a positive workplace wellbeing culture within your business can greatly benefit employee retention, as your team will feel more valued and supported in the workplace.
-According to a recent survey conducted by Exec Survey on behalf of AXA PPP healthcare, 85% of respondents believed it is very or significantly important that staff in their organisation are offered health and wellbeing support initiatives, such as gym memberships, healthy eating schemes or private healthcare cover.
+According to a survey conducted by Exec Survey on behalf of AXA PPP healthcare, 85% of respondents believed it is very or significantly important that staff in their organisation are offered health and wellbeing support initiatives, such as gym memberships, healthy eating schemes or private healthcare cover.

 So how can small business owners encourage a positive workplace wellbeing culture in order to retain employees?